AAA Editor Notes

-Guests are greeted at the gatehouse and provided with a map that serves as a guide to the 2-mile tour of the grounds, encompassing meadows, ponds, protected woodlands, various gardens and a bird marshland.
+Guests are greeted at the gatehouse and provided with a map that serves as a guide to the 2-mile tour of the grounds, encompassing meadows, ponds, protected woodlands, various moss and Japanese gardens and a bird marshland.
 The gardens are all meticulously landscaped and benefit from Puget Sound's mild, moist climate.
 The estate home, built in the style of a French country house, functions as a visitor center and has displays relating to the history of the reserve.

 Trails wind through a dense forest of Douglas fir, western red cedar, western hemlock and moss-encrusted maples.
 Be sure and stroll through the Glen, which is ablaze in late spring and early summer with blooming rhododendrons.
 Perennials, bulbs, wildflowers and more than 15,000 cyclamen plants—one of the largest plantings in the world—add their own beauty, making this one of the most enchanting spots in the entire reserve.
-Of interest are the Japanese and moss gardens.

 Picnicking and pets are prohibited.